 The following comparison chart was prepared by UK HealthCare Pharmacy Services:

 The following questions have been submitted by employees.
 Answers come from Hanine El Haddad, MD, medical director of infection prevention and control; Philip Almeter, PharmD, pharmacy services enterprise director; Ashley Montgomery-Yates, MD, associate chief medical officer for inpatient services; the U.S. Food & Drug Administration; and the U.S. Centers for Disease Control and Prevention.
 Additional questions regarding the vaccination mandate are on the UK HealthCare COVID-19 Vaccination Mandate Toolkit page.

 Vaccine development and distribution

 Q: Has the production and clinical trial process been shortened to speed up vaccine production?

-A: No. All vaccine candidates follow strict clinical trial protocols set by the federal Food and Drug Administration, as is standard of all vaccines.
-In fact, COVID clinical trials have utilized a greater number of study participants than usual.
-Rather than running each segment of a trial consecutively, they are being conducted in parallel to one another, condensing years of work into months.
+A: No. All vaccine candidates followed strict clinical trial protocols set by the federal Food and Drug Administration, as is standard of all vaccines.
+In fact, COVID clinical trials utilized a greater number of study participants than usual.
+Rather than running each segment of a trial consecutively, they were conducted in parallel to one another, condensing years of work into months.

 Q: What is an emergency use authorization (EUA)?